This article will buck the trend about Facebook Ads for real estate.

 We can better assess what you are dealing with when you consider generating real estate leads on Facebook.

-Perry Marshall writes in “80/20 Sales and Marketing” (I read it once every year), Facebook is like a cocktail party and Google is like Yelp.
+Perry Marshall writes in “80/20 Sales and Marketing” (I read it once yearly) that Facebook is like a cocktail party and Google is like Yelp.

 So, when you run ads on Facebook, it’s like the guy selling flowers, interrupting a group of people at a cocktail party, and gossiping about the latest events.